320834/Bigdata/final_project/combine/combine.md

 1. Put files on hdfs

 ***Note***: In /input, there is a bash file that can do input files for hdfs.
 From step 2, it has to be manually placed in.

-- Delete directories
-hdfs dfs -rm -r output_final
+Do this in your own local directory.
+Doesn't matter where this is placed

-hdfs dfs -rm -r tax
-hdfs dfs -rm -r transport
-hdfs dfs -rm -r water
+- Delete directories (if applicable) hdfs dfs -rm -r tax hdfs dfs -rm -r transport hdfs dfs -rm -r water